abbieolson/Adaptive-Biotech-Portfolio/README.md

 [Project 2:](/Project_2/README.md) Designed and examined DNA probes (strings) with fuzzy matching and simulations.

 [Project 3:](/Project_3/README.md) Developed a Python tool for laboratory researchers to easily merge and migrate inconsistent Excel data.

+[Term Papers:](/Externship_Term_Papers/README.md) See my term papers for technical information on some of my projects.